 Usually, wide shoulder straps are preferred to lighten and support the bust, but also to avoid pressure marks and friction that can cause irritation on the shoulders.
 In order for a woman to feel as if she is wearing a normal bra, rather than a medical bra, and to improve aesthetic appearance, it is crucial that the bra does not show through the underwear.

-All Carefix post-op bras carry wide shoulder straps to avoid chafing and to support the treated breast(s), while still ensuring that the shoulder straps are not too wide and to the best possible extent positioned so that they are not visible under clothing, but still offering highest comfort.
+All Carefix bras have wide shoulder straps to prevent friction and support the treated breast or breasts.
+At the same time still ensuring that they are not too wide and are positioned in the best possible way so as not to be visible under clothing, while still providing the ultimate in comfort.

 Colours – yes, please!

 A relatively new requirement is that bras must be black.
 Despite the fact that dirt and body fluids are easier to detect on a white bra, the demand for black bras is increasing.
 This is because black makes a woman look less sickly, while a white bra makes her look pale, frail and weak.
 In addition, the colour white is associated with the medical and hospital environment because of its hygienic appearance, while black is perceived as a more ‘sophisticated’ colour, less associated with hygiene and clinical conditions.

 In the Carefix range of bras, all models are available in both black and white.
 Some models are also available in beige, so that the bras are less associated with a medical and more with a conventional and healthy look.

 All Carefix bras have been tested on patients for both comfort of use and aesthetic appearance before being released for production.
 Based on the feedback received, elements that may contribute to negative body contours are corrected or removed, while ensuring that post-operative fixation, compression and support remain the same.

 All of these initiatives help us to reaffirm that purpose is paramount, and that feminine and attractive appearance is also important.